sts10/bottle-rs/readme.markdown

     -V, --version       Prints version information

 ARGS:
-    <TARGET>    File or directory to either encrypt or decrypt.
+    <TARGETS>...
+Files and/or directories to either encrypt or decrypt.
 If given a directory, will tar, then gzip
                     (compress), then encrypt, creating a file with the extension .tar.gz.age.
 If given a .tar.gz.age file, will decrypt and extract contents.
+Can accept multiple targets.
+Bottle will act on each of them separately.
 All outputted files are placed in the current working directory
 ```

 ## To do